isocroft/atoi/README.md

 Our algorithm will have some assumptions (as all algorithm do).
 However, this assumption is based on the use cases as well as the form.
 The form of the problem is a conversion problem which requires us to inspect (or parse) the input thoroughly.
 We also need to make assumptions about finite resources at our disposal e.g.

-- Time
+- Time (How much time it will take to provide the solution)
-- Space
+- Space (How much memory it will use)

 ## The Solution

-The solution is very mindful of
+The solution is very simple.
+It goes on to inspect each character in the input string and picks only digit and sign characters ('+' , '-') for the conversion step.
+We need to ignore whitespace characters as well as non-whitespce characters that are not digit or signs.
+We use a simple shortcut to convert a single digit character to its number equivalent.
+[Here is the runtime performance details](https://leetcode.com/submissions/detail/262340022/)

+> Find the code for the solution below:

 ```js
 /**
  * @param {string} str